 The Story of a 12th Scale House Inspired by the Life of Nicole Brown Simpson...

-As well as a passion for the creation of ‘Small Worlds’, the Regency world of the Poet Lord Byron and chocolate, I also have an enduring interest in the life and legacy of Nicole Brown Simpson.
+As well as a passion creating 'Life in 12th Scale', the Regency world of the poet Lord Byron and chocolate, I also have an enduring interest in the life and legacy of Nicole Brown Simpson.

 “I just don’t see how our stories compare -I was so bad because I wore sweats & left shoes around & didn’t keep a perfect house or comb my hair the way you like it – or had dinner ready at the precise moment you walked through the door or that I just plain got on your nerves sometimes.